tarot0410/SECANT/README.md

   	<img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 	</a>

-### Joint analyzing CITE-seq and scRNA-seq data
+### Jointly analyzing CITE-seq and scRNA-seq data
-Here we demonstrate how to joint analyze CITE-seq and scRNA-seq datasets with SECANT using two CITE-seq datasets of peripheral blood mononuclear cells from 10x Genomics.
-We use the whole 10k dataset while we hold-out the proteins of the 5k dataset.
+Here we demonstrate how to jointly analyze CITE-seq and scRNA-seq datasets with SECANT using two public PBMC CITE-seq datasets from 10x Genomics, namely 10X10k and 10X5k.
+We use the entire 10X10k dataset (i.e., both ADT and RNA) while we hold-out the ADT data of the 10X5k dataset to mimic scRNA-seq.
 We will store the original values to validate our results.

 [SECANT_GitHub_Joint_10X.ipynb](https://github.com/tarot0410/SECANT/blob/main/example/SECANT_GitHub_Joint_10X.ipynb)<a href="https://colab.research.google.com/drive/1J8pZUVEApu7shqzFPweCchCvZt8tHR52?usp=sharing">
   	<img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 	</a>

-### Search for best configuration
+### Search for the best configuration of concordance matrix in a data-driven manner
-It is very important to first search for the best configuration before running SECANT.
+Due to computational burden, we suggest running this step in parallel on a server with multiple CPUs or GPUs.
 Here is an example [SECANT_GitHub_Search_Best_Config.ipynb](https://github.com/tarot0410/SECANT/blob/main/example/SECANT_GitHub_Search_Best_Config.ipynb)

 # Datasets

 A collection of datasets are available with SECANT.
-All the data are pre-processing by [scVI](https://docs.scvi-tools.org/en/stable/index.html).
+All datasets stored in this repository are pre-processed by [scVI](https://docs.scvi-tools.org/en/stable/index.html).

 ### Public data:
 <table>